633 W 5th Street #2890

 California employees have:

-- Two statutes of limitations attached to a quid pro quo claim.
+Two statutes of limitations are attached to a quid pro quo claim.

 Victims of sexual harassment often have a difficult time confronting the perpetrator.
 And it is especially when it happens in the workplace.
 There is embarrassment the event occurred and the fear of job loss.